luna404/herams-i18n/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~

 1. To remove a workspace from the list of workspaces, access the workspace page of your project.
 See `<access-your-workspace>`__ for more detailed instructions.
-2. You can now remove a workspace by clicking the |delete-black| icon in the **Actions** column next to the selected workspace.
+2. You can now remove a workspace by clicking the |delete| icon in the **Actions** column next to the selected workspace.

 Manage a Project